 Assuming you pass the above tests, the IRS lets you write off pretty much every out-of-pocket medical expense that's ordered by a doctor or other health care professional.
 (See IRS Publication 502 for a list.)

 Common items you can deduct from taxes include medical appointments, tests, prescription drugs and durable items like wheelchairs and prescription glasses.
-In fact, you can even write off unusual expenses as long as they're medically necessary.
-For instance, one of Seltzer's clients deducted a home lap pool because a serious injury meant the man could only swim for exercise, but couldn't risk colliding with others in a public pool.
+In fact, you can even write off unusual expenses if they're medically necessary.

 You can also deduct transportation expenses for going to the doctor -- parking, tolls, mileage, cab or bus fares -- and even air fare and certain lodging costs for out-of-town treatments.